smahnxumalo/smahnxumalo/README.md

 ### Hi 👋 I'm Simangele Nxumalo
 # 💫 About Me:
-🔭 I’m interested in learning more about Cloud engineering, Backend development API's, Automation and Blockchain <br>🌱 I’m currently studying Bachelor of Accounting Science @ unisa   <br>👯 I'm looking to collaborate on Projects<br>💬 How to reach me https://www.linkedin.com/in/smah-nxumalo/<br>⚡ Fun fact I spent time writing stories, would love to publish a book
+🔭 I’m interested in learning more about Cloud engineering, Backend development API's, Automation and Blockchain <br>🌱 I’m currently studying Bachelor of Accounting Science @ unisa   <br>👯 I'm looking to collaborate on Projects<br>💬 How to reach me https://www.linkedin.com/in/smah-nxumalo/<br>⚡ Fun fact: I spend time writing stories and would love to publish a book.

 ## 🌐 Socials: